mlsecops-labs/.github/profile/README.md

 - Code assistance and troubleshooting
 - Research and learning support

 All infrastructure, experiments, and final decisions are human-led.
-Every module is manually validated and reproduced to ensure accuracy.
+Every artifact is manually validated and reproduced to ensure accuracy.

 ---